A Rose by Other Names: The Love of Wisdom Beyond the West

 About this event

-Given the growing interest in global philosophy today, audiences are beginning to come away with a clearer picture of what “philosophy” means in various civilisations and to large sectors of humanity beyond the Anglo-American and European worlds.
+Given the growing interest in global philosophy today, audiences are beginning to come away with a clearer picture of what 'philosophy' means in various civilisations and to large sectors of humanity beyond the Anglo-American and European worlds.

 This lecture will argue that the love of wisdom has indeed never been restricted to one geographic region, and that it has been conceived of along lines that are similar to and different from that of the West.
-The focus will be on the depth, diversity, and creativity of non-Western philosophical traditions through an introduction of a recently published sourcebook in global philosophy that features the major ideas, themes, and arguments of Africana, Buddhist, Confucian, Hindu, Islamic, Jain, Jewish, Latin American, Mesoamerican, Native American, and Taoist philosophy through translations of nearly one hundred philosophical texts from sixteen different languages.
+The focus will be on the depth, diversity, and creativity of non-Western philosophical traditions through an introduction of a recently published sourcebook in global philosophy that features the major ideas, themes, and arguments of Africana, Buddhist, Confucian, Hindu, Islamic, Jain, Jewish, Latin American, Mesoamerican, Native American, and Taoist philosophy through translations of nearly 100 philosophical texts from 16 different languages.

 Contact